Disneyland Paris with Kids: Mum’s Guide for Fussy Eaters

 • 🟫 Scan the menu for “beige food group” options: chips, nuggets, plain pasta, bread.

-• 🍕 If in doubt, go to a buffet—at least one food group will be a winner.
+• 🍕 If in doubt, go to a buffet — at least one thing usually lands.

-• 🍟 Order extra sides (chips: the universal toddler language).
+• 🍟 Order extra sides.
+Chips are basically toddler currency.

-• 🧻 Keep wipes and hand sanitiser handy (for everyone).
+• 🧻 Keep wipes and hand sanitiser handy.
+For them.
+For you.
+For the table.
+For life.

 Snack Attacks:

-• 🍏 Carry fruit pouches, mini yogurts, and anything you can throw at a meltdown before it escalates.
+• 🍏 Carry fruit pouches, mini snacks and anything you can deploy before a meltdown goes full fireworks finale.

-• 🍬 Have a secret stash of “treats” (bribes, incentives… call them what you want—no judgement here!).
+• 🍬 Have a secret stash of treats — bribes, incentives, survival tools… call them what you want.

 Coping With Meltdowns: